What Causes Hair Loss? Every Trigger Explained

 Tight Hairstyles and Grooming

-Traction alopecia is the hair loss caused by external pressure on the scalp, usually from very tight hairstyles or extensions.
-Putting the hair up into a tight ponytail every once in a while isn’t likely to cause hair loss, but doing so regularly or opting for very tight protective hairstyles can eventually lead to serious damage, especially if the follicle becomes scarred.
+Traction alopecia is hair loss caused by external pressure on the scalp, usually from regular use of very tight hairstyles or extensions.
+This habit can eventually lead to serious damage, especially if the follicle becomes scarred.

 In the same vein, traction alopecia can also be caused by regularly pulling out hair, especially via tweezing and waxing.
-Additionally, people dealing with stress-related conditions that lead to hair-pulling, like trichotillomania, are also very susceptible to traction alopecia.
+Additionally, people that engage in hair-pulling, aka trichotillomania, are susceptible to traction alopecia.

 Heat Styling